Shopify/javascript/packages/esify/README.md

 npm install -g esify
 ```

+## Limitations

+The tools on which `esify` is build have certain limitations that prevent us from providing the ideal conversion in some cases.
+We strongly recommend you have our linting configuration, [`eslint-plugin-shopify`](../eslint-plugin-shopify), set up for your project before beginning to translate in order to easily identify small translation errors (unused or missing references, indentation, etc).
+Below is a list of limitations that you should check for in the code you are converting:

+- All comments will be removed in the transformed output (including Sprockets directives)
+- CoffeeScript soak calls with embedded methods (e.g., `foo.bar()?.baz`) will compile to JavaScript that is hard to read
+- Assignment to a global outside of the file creating that global will result in incorrect exports (e.g., `Shopify.UIPopover.foo = 'bar'` outside the file declaring `Shopify.UIPopover.foo`)
+- Strings and regular expressions with complex escapes might be converted improperly
+- Multiline CoffeeScript strings become a single-line string with newlines inserted as needed

 ## Usage

 From the root of the Shopify directory, run this script with a single, relative CoffeeScript file, or a glob pattern.
 Wait for it to finish, and marvel at the clean ESNext code that is spit out beside the original file!
 Note this script does not delete the original CoffeeScript file — you should review the output before pushing any changes.